Personal income tax

 Arkansas homeowners may receive up to a $350 property tax credit on their homesteads.
 Eligibility for the credit is confined to a homeowner's principal place of residence.
 Nursing home or retirement center residents who own a home are also eligible for the credit, as are people who have deeded their homes to others while retaining a right to live in it until they die (a life estate).
 Contact your local assessor's office for details.

 In certain cases, disabled veterans are exempt from all state taxes on real and personal property.
-This tax exemption also is available to widow or widowers who do not remarry, as well as to dependent minor children of military personnel who were killed in action, died of service-related disabilities or who are missing in action.
+This tax exemption also is available to widow or widowers who do not remarry, as well as to dependent minor children of military personnel who were killed in action, died of service-related disabilities or are missing in action.
 More information is available from the Arkansas Department of Veterans Affairs website.

 Inheritance and estate taxes